jorge-leon/odmon/README.md

 `~/.config/onedrive/odmon.conf`.
 Once set up, *odmon* starts *onedrive* for each of the configured drives in the background.

+If a GUI environment is detected, *odmon* provides a GUI for user interaction and feedback, otherwise logging goes to the stderr and you must kill *odmon* to stop it.

 If the tktray package can be loaded, *odmon* installs a tray icon which can be used to show/hide the main window (left click) and to exit the program (double right click).